Early Malay nationalism: Towards independence

 In 1956, a committee headed by Tun Abdul Razak was set up to re-evaluate the education system.
 The Razak Report eventually recommended that vernacular primary schools be permitted to continue, but be required to adhere to a common syllabus with the national schools.
 However, there would be no official sanction for vernacular secondary schools, and only national secondary schools would be allowed.
-The Chinese community strenuously objected to the Razak Report's recommendations as well, launching an organised campaign against it.
+The Chinese community objected to the Razak Report's recommendations as well, launching an organised campaign against it.
 When the MCA refused to voice any dissent towards the proposal, it lost the Ipoh-Menglembu by-election held in Perak the following year.
 Ipoh, a largely Chinese city, became an opposition stronghold from then on, due to Chinese antipathy towards the MCA.
-Nevertheless, the Razak Report's recommendations were largely successful, and many of them remain in place today, as of 2006.
+Nevertheless, the Razak Report's recommendations were largely successful, and many of them remain as of 2006.